pierrediedhiou/cybersecurity-journey/glossary.md

 - **HTTP Exfiltration** — A data exfiltration technique that uses HTTP as the transport to move stolen data out of a network, blending with normal web traffic to avoid detection
+- **HIDS** — Host-based Intrusion Detection System, monitors traffic on a single endpoint device and creates alerts when signatures are matched
+- **HIPS** — Host-based Intrusion Prevention System, actively protects a single endpoint device and terminates connections when signatures are matched
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned